drcode/zek/README.md

 Q: What part of the database is loaded into RAM when the app runs?

-A: Only the current page, and the previously-used page- This makes the app extremely fast and light weight.
-Edits to the current page are saved back to the disk at the moment when another page is visited or when you press [enter] from the prompt (which "does nothing").
-When a page is saved and it has new links to other pages, the backlinks to those pages are updated on disk, but those other pages are not loaded into RAM to do this.
+A: Only the current page, and the previously-used page (so you can quickly go 'back').
+This makes the app extremely fast and light weight.
+Edits to the current page are saved back to the disk at the moment when another page is visited or when you press [enter] from the prompt (which does nothing aside from saving your work).
+When a page is saved and it has new links to other pages, the backlinks to those pages are updated on disk at that time as well.
+However, those other pages are not loaded into RAM to do this.

 Q: What is the command for creating a page?